sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

 {: .note }
 If `sidecart.local` does not resolve, check your router’s connected devices list to find the IP address assigned to the Multi-device board.

-The Booster app operates independently of the Atari ST. You can power the Multi-device board without connecting it to the computer, which is ideal for headless operation or remote management.
+Now you can start using the Booster app to manage your microfirmware apps!
+Learn how to do it in the [User Guide](/sidecartridge-multidevice/userguide_v2/).
+The Booster app operates independently of the Atari ST. You can power the Multi-device board without connecting it to the computer, which is ideal for headless operation or troubleshooting.

 ## Prerequisites for Developers and Makers